grycap/oscar-landing/content/english/blog/post-guide-to-use-OSCAR.md

     chmod +x $HOME/.oscar-cli_path/oscar-cli
     ```

   * Now OSCAR-CLI has been installed.
 Add the `oscar-test` cluster previously created to the OSCAR-CLI tool with the [add command](https://docs.oscar.grycap.net/oscar-cli/#add) to be able to manipulate the cluster with OSCAR-CLI.
 In this case, we will name the cluster `oscar-cluster`, so from now on whenever we want to work with our cluster when using OSCAR-CLI, we will refer to it as `oscar-cluster`.
 Use the user and password you obtained earlier when creating the OSCAR cluster.
+To use OSCAR-CLI in a local deployment, you should set the `--disable-ssl` flag at the end to disable verification of the self-signed certificates
     ``` bash
     oscar-cli cluster add oscar-cluster https://localhost $OSCARuser $OSCARpass
+    ```

+    You can check that the cluster has been properly added to the OSCAR-CLI tool by opening the configuration file with a text editor with the following command, or edit the credentials in case you misspelled any parameter:
+    ``` bash
+    vi $HOME/.oscar-cli_path/config.yaml
     ```

 #### Login to a public container image registry